ned14/outcome/doc/src/content/tutorial/outcome/payload/_index.md

 be thrown is therefore an unacceptable overhead.

-One might think that the differing observer names for the same thing i.e. `.exception()` or `.payload()` would generate surprise during use.
-However that is exactly why the distinction was made, if the user specialises `trait::is_exception_ptr<T>` for some `T` then it is safer to reflect that in `outcome<>`'s public API because the semantics are now quite different.
+One might think that the differing observer names for the same thing i.e. `.exception()` or `.payload()` would generate unpleasant surprise during use.
+However that is exactly why the distinction was made, if the user specialises `trait::is_exception_ptr<T>` for some `T`, then it is safer to reflect that difference in `outcome<>`'s public API because the semantics are now quite different.

 Therefore, instead of thinking of `outcome<T, EC, P>` as a `result<T, EC> + P`, think instead that in the case of `outcome<T, EC, EP>`, we already know how to synthesise an exception throw which is by rethrowing `EP`.
 For `outcome<T, EC, P>`, because we do not know `P`, there is not a built in default action.
 But we can of course tell Outcome what to do on a per-type and per-namespace basis.
+How to do this is what this section of the tutorial explains.